ingo/ingo.github.io/_recipes/slice_of_bonci_s.md

 title: "Slice of Bonci\u2019s"
 ---

-The bread is the real star of this dish.
 This recipe was inspired by a trip to Rome, where the author discovered the magic of Bonci's pizza dough.
 The crust is so unique that it doesn't deserve the stereotype of being just a "pizza".
 The bread is the real star of this dish, with a thin, crispy surface and a tender, chewy center.
 The intricate tissue inside almost embodies a translucent quality, elastically pulling away and criss-crossing throughout the large dome-like air bubbles that are carefully retained in the process of making.

 ### Ingredients